estuary/flow/site/docs/concepts/flowctl.md

 ### TypeScript code generation

+TypeScript files are used in two major ways in your Flow catalog:
+As part of the overall catalog build, which is automatic, and to define lambdas for [derivations](./derivations.md), which requires your input.

 As part of the catalog build process, Flow translates your [schemas](schemas.md) into equivalent TypeScript types on your behalf.